- Home

 What to expect after surgery

-When you wake up from surgery, you will be in a recovery room near the operating theatre.
+When you wake up after the operation, you will be in a recovery room near the operating theatre or in the intensive care unit.
 Once you are fully conscious, you will be taken back to your bed on the hospital ward.
 The surgeon will visit you as soon as possible to explain the results of the operation.

 Learn more about: